alphagov/govuk-developer-docs/source/manual/dns.html.md

 Within the Jenkins job, select the provider, zone & action.
 Once build is complete, examine the logs before progressing to the next stage (Apply).

-n.b.
-The order in which you deploy to providers is  not important.
+Please note:

-Please note that due to the Terraform state being held in an S3 bucket, you will require access to the GOVUK AWS "production" account to roll changes for both Amazon and Google.
+- Due to the Terraform state being held in an S3 bucket, you will require access to the GOVUK AWS "production" account to roll changes for both Amazon and Google.
+- The order in which you deploy to providers is not important.

-You will not require credentials for Google Cloud.
+- You will not require credentials for Google Cloud.
 These credentials are stored in Jenkins itself.

 ## DNS for the `gov.uk` top level domain